Lectures on Foliation Dynamics: Barcelona 2010: Classification Schemes

 \section{Classification Schemes}

 After introducing several dynamical invariants of $C^1$-foliations, it is time to ask: How to ``classify'' all the foliations of fixed codimension-$q$ on a given closed manifold $M$?

 It all depends on the meaning of the word ``classify'' -- modulo homeomorphism? diffeomorphism? concordance?
 Borel orbit equivalence? measurable orbit equivalence?
 These are just some of the notions of equivalence that have been used to approach this issue - see the surveys \cite{Hurder2002,Hurder2009, Lawson1974, Lawson1977}.
-We discuss the role of the invariants introduced in the previous sections to this problem.
+We discuss the role of the invariants introduced in the previous sections for the study of this problem.

 Invariants of foliation dynamics such as orbit growth type, transverse expansiveness, or local entropy are constant on leaves, and thus are associated in some fashion with the ``leaf space'' $M/\F$.
 The question is what notions of equivalence preserve the leaf space $M/\F$ and have enough additional restrictions to preserve these invariants, yet are not so restricted as to be effectively uncomputable.